XYOracleNetwork-v1/web-developer.xyo.network-react/docs/diviner.md

 # Getting started with an XYO Diviner

 An Diviner in the XYO network serves as the querying component who has a conversation with the archivist.
-It asks, measures, and collects data from archivists and makes that data available to end users via a GraphQL API.
-In essence it is the knowledge seeker node of the XYO network.
+It is the diviner’s job to answer queries proposed on the network by finding relevant data stored in archivists. and makes that data available to end users via a GraphQL API.
+In essence it is the knowledge seeker and consensus node of the XYO network.

 As long as an Diviner follows the protocols of the XYO network specified in the [yellow paper](https://docs.xyo.network/XYO-Yellow-Paper.pdf) they may implement the component however they wish.
-This application supports using MySQL as the persistence engine that backs the Diviner repository, LevelDb to persist origin-chain data specific to this node, and TCP as the transport layer for doing bound-witness interactions between the Diviner and other Archivists.
+The key is that the interactions between a diviner and an archivist must be proved through a bound witness to validate the data.

 # Prerequisites